rob-blackbourn/blog-react-python/step4/README.md

 we won't go through the details of the JavaScript here.

-However, what we do want to see is how to use this as a "serverless" app running python.
+However, what we do want to see is how to use this as a "serverless" app running Python.
 One way we can do this is with GitHub pages.
 You can find the final project [here](https://github.com/rob-blackbourn/demo-react-pyodide).

 ## Publishing to github pages.